DarthKrayt333/HMSTHModdingTool/README.md

 ---

+The compressor had a few issues with .BD .HD .SQ Audio files.

+Now it's even better, the compressed Audio files must be bigger than the RAW format for now.

+But maybe if the file is too large, when making .HDA, try to use -chda uncomp <folder_name> <new_file.HDA> instead.

+---

 ### PS2 EXE (SLUS_202.51)
 The PS2 game executable for the USA version is `SLUS_202.51`.
 It is believed to be responsible for: